CapTen101/VLC-docs/userguide/audio.rst

 To play a track, follow the steps below:

-1. Select Open File in the Media menu.
+1. Select the :menuselection:`Media --> Open File` menu.

 .. figure::  /static/images/userguides/open_file.PNG
    :align:   center

-2. Select an audio file and click on the **Open** button.
+2. Select an audio file and click on the :guilabel:`Open` button.
 Immediately after that, the selected track will be played on my VLC.

 .. figure::  /static/images/userguides/audio_windows.PNG
    :align:   center